fritzhuie/jp-schools-frontend/README.md

   - Inbox
   - Profile/Friends List
   - Connect (for finding new friends)
-- **Compliment Exchange**: Users can send and receive compliments via polls.
+- **Compliment Exchange**: Users can send and receive compliments via polls

 ## Routes